ta/bishop/README.md

 These extra variables are available for feature-specific configuration - see the description of these features to find out more:

 * BISHOP_GITHUB_HOOK_CHANNELS - A comma-separated list of channels where bishop should post github push messages
+* BISHOP_GITHUB_PSHB_CHANNELS - A comma-separated list of channels where bishop should post github pubsubhubbub messages
 * BISHOP_GITLAB_HOOK_CHANNELS - A comma-separated list of channels where bishop should post gitlab push messages
 * BISHOP_HEROKU_HOOK_CHANNELS - A comma-separated list of channels where bishop should post heroku deploy messages
 * BISHOP_REDMINE_HOOK_CHANNELS - A comma-separated list of channels where bishop should post redmine action messages